rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 In order to calculate the scores described in the previous section, we must first create three engines: one without pruning, one with alpha-beta pruning, and one with ProbCut.
-Below is a high-level overview of my implementation of these engines.
+Below is an overview of my implementation of these engines.

 The evaluation function for each engine is implemented as a neural network.
 A neural network is a basic mathematical model of a brain which takes in a series